philosoralphter/Rate_Limiter/README.md

 ####rateLimiter.authorizeRequest(APIname:<string>, user:<string>, callback:<function(<boolean>)>)

-This function takes the name of an API being limited, a string associated with the usr making the request.
+This function takes the name of an API being limited, a string associated with the user making the request.
 This will likely be an IP, but not necessarily.

+If you are only limiting global calls, pass `null` in the place of a user string for the second argument.

 The third parameter takes a callback function which will be called once the rate limiter has cleared or rejected a request.